 SGPWA's Table A Annual Amount is 17,300 acre-feet per year up through the 2045 UWMP planning horizon.
 SGPWA's Table A represents a maximum contract amount that could be available each year assuming that the SWP could deliver 100% contract supplies to all SWP contractors.
-The last 100% allocation year occurred in 2006.
+Though not shown on Table 7-1, 2023 was a 100% allocation year.
+Prior to 2023, the last 100% allocation year occurred in 2006.
+Currently, the Table A Allocation for 2024 is 40%.
 SGPWA's SWP Contract has numerous components that allow SGPWA to manage and control the annually available SWP water supplies.